-Hawker centre dinner, May 2015.
+Hawker Centre, May 2015.
 Don’t leave Singapore without checking into at least one of its hawker centres, the ultimate two fingers up to the city’s overpriced restaurant scene, where a nibble costs you an arm and a leg and the person serving it can barely hide their contempt for you.
 So what is a hawker centre?
-Basically, they are semi-enclosed buildings packed with row after row of food stalls.
-It’s predominantly Asian fare, with everything from noodles and meat and rice combos, to Chinese dumplings, pancakes, stir-fry dishes, fruit shakes and more.
+Basically, they’re semi-enclosed buildings packed with row after row of food stalls.
+It’s predominantly Asian fare, with everything from noodles, meat-and-rice combos and Chinese dumplings to pancakes, stir-fry dishes, fruit shakes and more.
 Meals are prepared to order, the sellers ooze a no-nonsense friendliness and, above all else, the food is good and the price is right.
-This pork rice and egg plate, served with tangy soup and an obligatory beer, set me back around 6 SGD.
+This pork, rice and egg plate, served with tangy soup and an obligatory beer, set me back around 6 SGD.